rlauer6/perl-CLI-Simple/src/main/perl/lib/CLI/Simple/README.md

             chmod 0755 module_scanDeps_findRequire

-    - 3. Create a symlink with a name of your chosing the new script.
+    - 3. Create a symlink with a name of your chosing to the new script.

             sudo ln -s /usr/local/bin/module_scanDeps_findRequire /usr/local/bin/find-requires